Reference Messages and DID Examples

 • No conformance claim

-• Push-payment subset support under yona:ruleset:v1.0 (non-conformance claim)
+• Push-payment pilot support under yona:ruleset:v1.0 (non-conformance claim)

-Use subset or pilot labels only when those statements are accurate and do not imply full BIP conformance.
+Use pilot labels only when those statements are accurate and do not imply full YONA conformance.

 6.1 Common drift points